brookisme/ng_on_rails/README.md

 ```
 *In the above, `ctrl.rails` has been set to the Rails service in the AppController*

 * This brings up another point.
 Use the Controller-As syntax!
 I know there are people who aren't a fan.
 However in most apps where I am using angular there is a complicated Model structure.
-I necessarly want to edit all these things on a single page Controller-As really really helps keep the logic clear.
+I necessarly want to edit all these things on a single page, though spread out through many partials.
+Controller-As really really helps keep the logic clear.

 #### Angular Services for Rails Models